buchgr/bazel-remote/README.md

 #http_read_timeout: 15s
 #http_write_timeout: 20s

-# Specify a certificate if you want to use HTTPS:
+# Specify a certificate if you want to use HTTPS and gRPCs:
 #tls_cert_file: path/to/tls.cert
 #tls_key_file:  path/to/tls.key
 # If you want to use mutual TLS with client certificates:
 #tls_ca_file: path/to/ca/cert.pem

+# Optionally specify the minimum supported TLS version for the
+# HTTPS/gRPCs servers (must be one of 1.0, 1.1, 1.2, 1.3):
+#min_tls_version: "1.0"

 # Alternatively, you can use simple authentication:
 #htpasswd_file: path/to/.htpasswd

 # If tls_ca_file or htpasswd_file are specified, you can choose
 # whether or not to allow unauthenticated read access: